Self-Regulation vs External Policing in Clothing-Optional Areas

 • strict codes of conduct

-• controlled entry
+• controlled entry and access

 • active monitoring and enforcement